Jordan Anderson: Life

-Letter
+Letter and aftermath

-In July 1865, a few months after the end of the Civil War, Colonel P. H. Anderson wrote a letter from Big Spring, Tennessee to his former and now freed slave Jordan Anderson asking him to come back and work the plantation, which had been left in disarray from the war.
+In July 1865, a few months after the end of the Civil War, Colonel P. H. Anderson wrote a letter from Big Spring, Tennessee, to his former and now freed slave Jordan Anderson asking him to come back and work the plantation, which had been left in disarray from the war.
 Harvest season was approaching with nobody to bring in the crops; the colonel was making a last-ditch effort to save the farm.

 On August 7, from his home in Ohio, Jordan Anderson dictated a letter in response through his abolitionist employer, attorney Valentine Winters, who had it published in the Cincinnati Commercial.
 The letter became an immediate media sensation with reprints in the New York Daily Tribune of August 22, 1865, and Lydia Maria Child's The Freedmen's Book the same year.

-In the letter, Jordan Anderson describes his better life in Ohio, and asks his former master for $11,680 in back wages.
-Jordan calculated wages at $25 a month for 32 years for himself and $2 a week for 20 years for his wife Mandy, plus accumulated interest but less the costs for their clothing, "three doctor’s visits to me, and pulling a tooth for Mandy".
+In the letter, Jordan Anderson describes his better life in Ohio, and asks his former master for $11,680 in back wages (well over $100,000 inflation adjusted as of 2024).
+Jordan calculated wages at $25 a month for 32 years for himself and $2 a week for 20 years for his wife Mandy.
+He also asked for accumulated interest, minus the costs for their clothing, "three doctor’s visits to me, and pulling a tooth for Mandy".
 He asks the back wages be delivered via the Adams Express company, stating: "If you fail to pay us for faithful labors in the past, we can have little faith in your promises in the future."
-Anderson asks if his daughters will be safe living in Tennessee and able to have an education, since they are "good-looking girls" and Anderson would rather die "than have my girls brought to shame by the violence and wickedness of their young masters... how it was with poor Matilda and Catherine."
+Anderson asks if his daughters will be safe living in Tennessee and able to have an education, since they are "good-looking girls" and notes that he would rather die "than have my girls brought to shame by the violence and wickedness of their young masters... how it was with poor Matilda and Catherine."
 The letter concludes: "Say howdy to George Carter, and thank him for taking the pistol from you when you were shooting at me."